Dan-McElroy/mcelmusic.api/docs/next-steps.md

 #### Last updated: 20th November 2023

-At time of writing, the project is mid-development pending some critical issues with the data access layer (see [here](decisions-assumptions.md#data-access-issues)) and as such cannot be considered to be "production-ready".
+At time of writing, the project is mid-development pending some critical issues with the data access layer (see [here](current-issues.md) for details) and as such cannot be considered to be "production-ready".
 With that in mind, here are the next steps I would consider to prepare this application for use in production (**assuming that existing issues with data access have been resolved**):